 A "Qualified Domestic Relations Order" is a court order relating to child support, alimony or marital property that assigns all or a portion of your benefit to an alternate payee (e.g., former spouse).
 Domestic relations orders must be submitted to the Plan for a determination by the Plan Administrator as to whether the orders are qualified.
 If a domestic relations order is qualified, the Plan Administrator must enforce its terms.
-Procedures for determining if an order is a qualified domestic relations order are available to you, free of charge, at the Bank of America Merrill Lynch Benefits OnLine website at www.benefits.ml.com in the Document Library.
+Procedures for determining if an order is a qualified domestic relations order are available to you, free of charge, at our Benefits OnLine website at www.benefits.ml.com in the Document Library.